xyproto/cxx/README.md

 ## Feedback

-The ideal is that every executable and project written in C++17 should be able to build with `sakemake` on a modern Linux distro, FreeBSD or macOS system (with Homebrew), without any additional configuration.
+The dream is that every executable and project written in C++17 should be able to build with `sakemake` on a modern Linux distro, FreeBSD or macOS system (with Homebrew), without any additional configuration.

-Installing required packages still needs to be handled manually.

 If you have a project written in C++17 that you think should build with `sakemake`, but doesn't, please create an issue and include a link to your repository.